 View to the southeast.

-After going through the tunnel, we ran by the pond.
+After going through the tunnel, we passed this pond.

 View to the south.